BU-Spark-Learning-Ambassadors/react-level-2/README.md

-# React.js Level Two Microchallenge
+# React.js Level Two Coding Quest

-## What is a micro-challenge?
+## What is a Coding Quest?

-- A micro-challenge is a small task or project designed to be completed within a specific time frame.
+- A Coding Quest is a small task or project designed to be completed within a specific time frame.
 It promotes learning through hands-on coding experience.
-This micro-challenge's purpose is to help you practice React by working out some problems in this existing app.
+This Coding Quest's purpose is to help you practice React by working out some problems in this existing app.

-## Difficulty = ★☆☆
+## Difficulty = ★★☆

 ## What you will build: